Capitol Place

 No analysis available

-The public remarks directly indicate VA financing is accepted.
-I searched for phrases like VA approved, VA financing, and VA loans accepted, and found an explicit match.
-This is strong public-remarks evidence for VA eligibility.
+The listings directly indicate VA financing is accepted.
+I looked for phrases like VA approved, VA financing, and VA loans accepted, and found an explicit VA OK mention.
+This supports a high-confidence true value.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.